-However initial efforts to enhance separation between month prescription and dispensing were hampered by physicians' conflicts of interest.
-Many doctors and hospitals established their affiliated pharmacies in their neighborhood and pocketed both higher prescription fee pharmaceutical and To encourage markups.
+However initial efforts to enhance separation between prescription and dispensing were hampered by of physicians' conflicts Many doctors interest. hospitals established and their affiliated pharmacies in their neighborhood and pocketed higher both prescription and markups. pharmaceutical

-"pure" independence of pharmacies, "carrots and sticks" measures have been taken: penalizing doctors who develop collusive arrangement with pharmacies and rewarding pharmacies that have fewer ties with particular hospitals or doctors.
+To encourage "pure" independence of pharmacies, "carrots and sticks" measures have been taken: penalizing doctors who develop collusive arrangement with pharmacies and rewarding pharmacies that have fewer ties with particular hospitals or doctors.